aurorahuangchu/aurorahuangchu.github.io/_pages/about.md

 ---

 Hi there!
 My name is Huang Chu and you can call me Aurora.
 I’m currently pursuing my undergraduate degree in Energy and Power Engineering at Hunan University.
-Now, I would like to briefly introduce myself from three aspects.

----
   - Academics
 ---